Stephen Fry: Awards, honours, and recognition

 In 2017, Fry became the latest patron of the Norwich Film Festival, and said he was "Very proud now to be a patron of a festival that encourages people from Norfolk, Norwich and beyond to be enchanted, beguiled and entranced by all kinds of film that might not otherwise reach them."
 In the same year, the bird louse Saepocephalum stephenfryii was named after him, in honour of his contributions to the popularization of science as host of QI.
 In 2019, Fry was elected a Fellow of the Royal Society of Literature (FRSL).
 Stephen Fry was the Honorary President of the Classical Association between 2021 and 2022.

 In 2021, Fry was appointed a Grand Commander of the Order of the Phoenix by Greek president Katerina Sakellaropoulou "for his contribution in enhancing knowledge about Greece in the United Kingdom and reinforcing ties between our two countries."
 In 2023, he was elected a Fellow of the Society of Authors.
-Fry was awarded as Honorary Fellow of the Royal Canadian Geographical Society (FRCGS) in 2024.
+Fry was awarded as an Honorary Fellow of the Royal Canadian Geographical Society (FRCGS) in 2024.

 In the 2025 New Year Honours, Fry was knighted by King Charles III "for services to mental health awareness, the environment and to charity".
-The same year, the Belgian university KU Leuven conferred an honorary doctorate (Dr.h.c.) upon Fry to "commends him for his passion for language and culture, his impressive contributions to the public debate, and his call for an open dialogue on mental health".
+The same year, the Belgian university KU Leuven conferred an honorary doctorate (Dr.h.c.) upon Fry to "commend him for his passion for language and culture, his impressive contributions to the public debate, and his call for an open dialogue on mental health".
 Fry is also a Fellow of the Royal Society of Arts (FRSA).